tbogaert/ovs-org/www.openvstorage.org/content/doc/gsrs.md

 -   Host: Friendly name of the ESXi given during installation of the Storage Router.
 Hoover over the name to see the Public IP address of the Host.
 -   Type: Type of Hypervisor.
+-   RDMA Capable: Whether or not the Storage Router is RDMA capable.
 -   vDisks: Amount of vDisks served by the Storage Router.
 -   Stored Data: The total amount of Stored Data of all vDisks served by the Storage Router.